Sainte-Marie among the Hurons: Burning of Sainte-Marie

-On June 16, 1649, the missionaries chose to burn the mission rather than risk it being desecrated or permanently overrun by Iroquois in further attacks.
+On June 16, 1649, the missionaries chose to burn the mission rather than risk it being desecrated or permanently overrun by Haudenosaunee in further attacks.
 Father Paul Ragueneau wrote,"We ourselves set fire to it, and beheld burn before our eyes and in less than one hour, our work of nine or ten years."

 Before the burning, the survivors had decided that Brébeuf and Lalemant would be canonized as martyrs.
 Shoemaker Christophe Regnault had to extract the bones of the two men to save as relics.
 Regnault exhumed the bodies, placed them into a lye solution and wrapped the bones in linens.
 The men's flesh remains were reburied together in the same grave.

 The missionaries travelled to Gahoendoe with the Wendat in an effort to construct a second mission designed especially for defence.
 It was named Ste.
 Marie II.
-A severe winter and the constant threat of Iroquois attack eventually forced the French from the area, and they travelled back to New France.
+A severe winter and the constant threat of Haudenosaunee attack eventually forced the French from the area, and they travelled back to New France.
 They took along the bones of Brébeuf and Lalemant on both trips.
 The bones have been held as holy relics at Ste.
 Marie II, which can be visited across from the Anglican church on Christian Island.